dabrahams/standard/README.md

 1. The procedure that identifies the entity denoted by a name is called *name lookup*.
 The rules of name lookup apply uniformly to all names.

-2. Name lookup succeeds if and only if the procedure identfies a single entity.
+2. Name lookup may either find a single entity or a set of functions, which is called an *overload set*.
+Overload resolution takes place after name lookup and identifies a single entity from an overload set using the context in which the name appears.

-3. Access rules are considered only once name lookup has succeeded.
+3. Access rules are considered only once name lookup and overload resolution have succeeded.

 ### 3.3.1.
 Unqualified name lookup